wyshi/persuasion_parlai_data_collection/parlai_old/personachat/README.md

 Task configurations can be adjusted from the command line, below are some descriptions for useful command line arguments.
 For a full list of command line options see run.py and parlai/core/params.py

--nc           Number of conversations, default = 1
+-nc:           Number of conversations, default = 1

---unique      Enforce that no worker can work on your task twice
+--unique:      Enforce that no worker can work on your task twice

--r            Reward for each worker for finishing the conversation, default = .05
+-r:            Reward for each worker for finishing the conversation, default = .05

---live        Submit the HITs to MTurk live site, launches to the mturk sandbox by default
+--live:        Submit the HITs to MTurk live site, launches to the mturk sandbox by default

--rt           Minimum number of turns that must pass before the chat can be completed, default = 10
+-rt:           Minimum number of turns that must pass before the chat can be completed, default = 10

 The number of hits that will launch is equal to num_conversations * num_agents_per_convo * 1.5
 This task involves two agents so num_agents_per_convo will always be 2.